InesGP/FONDUE/README.md

 FONDUE has been thoroughly tested on T1w in-vivo images with resolutions ranging from 1.5mm to 0.25mm of voxel size, GE, Philips, and Siemens scanners, and Magnetic Fields of 1.5T to 7T.
 Our tests suggest that the best results will be obtained when using input images with voxel sizes close to isotropic.

 # Usage of the method
-The following are the possible inputs that the evaluation pipeline "fondue_eval.py" can get:
+The following are the possible inputs that the evaluation pipeline "fondue_eval_simpleitk.py" can get:

 `--in_name`: string containing the full path to the image to be denoised.
-Valid input extensions: ".nii", ".nii.gz", ".mgh", ".mgz", ".mnc".
+Valid input extensions: ".nii", ".nii.gz", ".mnc".

 `--suffix`: string containing the suffix of the denoised image.
 By default, it is the name of the network to be used (default network is 'fondue_a').

 `--ext`: extension that will be used for the output files.
 By default, it will use the same as the input file specified in `--in_name`.
-Valid output extensions: ".nii", ".nii.gz", ".mgh", ".mgz".
-NOTE: ".mnc" file formats will be read and processed, but will be stored by default in ".nii" format.
+Valid output extensions: ".nii", ".nii.gz", ".mnc"

 `--out_name`: string containing the full path to the file where the image will be stored WITHOUT EXTENSION.
 By default, it will be the base name of `in_name` + "_"`suffix` + `ext`.